Navdevl/turbohustle/content/blog/engine-braking---good-or-bad.md

 #### 3. Throttle Opening

-A wide range of engine braking is possible by controlling the amount butterfly valve opening after letting off the throttle completely.
+A Variable engine braking is possible by controlling the amount butterfly valve opening after letting off the throttle completely.
 So by increasing the opening angle the effect of engine braking can be decreased.